kgillibrand/PIA-Port-Forwarding-Script/README.md

 Now finished but not perfect, personal project, etc.

+I do not use this for illegal downloading.
+I don't condone that, don't do that, etc.

 Usage
 - -h, --help: Show help
 - credentialsfile: Mandatory first argument, file that contains PIA API credentials (see PIA link below).